 The Sony X950H's frequency response is good.
 It's relatively well-balanced and gets very loud, but there's a bit of compression when playing near max volume.
 It doesn't have much bass extension, so it can't produce a thumping, rumbling sound.
 There's a room correction feature to tune the sound according to your room's acoustics, and it's performed using the built-in microphone on the remote control.

-Sub-par distortion performance.
+This TV has sub-par distortion performance.
 Although the TV sounds clean at moderate volume levels, there's a significant amount of distortion when playing near max volume.
-That said, it depends largely on the content and some people may not hear it.
-If you want a TV with speakers that cause less distortion, check out the Samsung The Sero.
+That said, it depends largely on the content, and some people may not hear it.

-The remote control is nearly identical to the one that comes with the Sony X950G, except that it's now black instead of silver.
-There are shortcuts to Google Play and Netflix, and there's a built-in microphone, which is used for voice control and the TV's room correction feature.
-Being an Android TV, voice control is handled by the Google Assistant.
+The remote control is nearly identical to the one that comes with the Sony X950G, except it's now black instead of silver.
+There are shortcuts to Google Play and Netflix, and there's a built-in microphone, which you can use for voice control and the TV's room correction feature.
+As an Android TV, voice control is handled by the Google Assistant.
 It can perform most searches and commands, but it can't change some of the TV's settings like the brightness.

-We tested the 55" Sony X950H (XBR55X950H), and for the most part, we expect our review to be valid for the 65" (XBR65X950H), the 75" (XBR75X950H), and the 85" (XBR85X950H).
-Note that the 49" variant doesn't have Sony's 'X-Wide Angle' layer to improve viewing angles, so it's expected to have a higher contrast ratio.
-There are also other differences, such as the borders, speaker configuration, and location of inputs, as some of the HDMI ports on the 49" variant are downward-facing.
+We tested the 55 inch Sony X950H (XBR55X950H), and for the most part, we expect our review to be valid for the 65 inch, 75 inch, and the 85 inch models.
+Note that the 49 inch variant doesn't have Sony's 'X-Wide Angle' layer to improve viewing angles, so it's expected to have a higher contrast ratio.
+There are also other differences, such as the borders, speaker configuration, and location of inputs, as some of the HDMI ports on the 49 inch variant are downward-facing.
 In Europe, this TV is known as the XH9505, and we expect it to offer the same performance.

-If someone comes across a different type of panel or if their Sony X950H doesn't correspond to our review, let us know and we will update the review.
-Note that some tests such as the gray uniformity may vary between individual units.
+If someone comes across a different type of panel or their Sony X950H doesn't correspond to our review, let us know, and we'll update the review.
+Note that some tests, like the gray uniformity, may vary between individual units.

 |Size||North America Model||EU Model||'X-Wide Angle'|